electrickite/crashcart/README.md

 CrashCart was written in a hurry to scratch a personal itch.
 It has been tested primarily on Linux, but should work on Windows out of the box and on macOS without many tweaks.
 Contributions are welcome, but feature requests without an implementation are not likely to be considered.
-This is, at tbe end of the day, a project aimed at tinkerers, and so OS packaging is discouraged.
+This is, at the end of the day, a project aimed at tinkerers - OS packaging is discouraged.

 ## Hardware

-CrashCart displays the video stream from a video capture device connected to the computer to monitor.
+CrashCart displays the video stream from a video capture device connected to another computer.
 It also captures key strokes and forwards them using a keyboard emulator.

 ### Video capture